 After calculating the minimum inductance value, the voltsecond product, the saturation current and the RMS current for your design, select an off-the-shelf inductor.
-Contact the Application group at Linear Technology for further support.
+A list of magnetics vendors can be found at www.linear.com, or contact the Linear Technology Application Department.

 For more detailed information on selecting an inductor, please see the "Inductor Selection" section of Linear Technology Application Note 44.